iotron/filament-multi-guard/README.md

 config/filament-teams.php
 ```

+`Filament` cannot be passed as a context to this command as it is reserved for
+the default filament installation

+> **_Register Provider:_** Be sure to add the `FilamentTeamsServiceProvider`
+> class to your providers array in `config/app.php`

 Replace the auth guard, pages login and middleware auth in the context config with the **generated login page and middleware**.

 ```